Jedd Gyorko: Early life

-Amateur career

 Gyorko attended University High School in Morgantown.
 He played for the school's baseball, American football, and basketball teams.
 He was an infielder for the baseball team, but primarily played shortstop.
 In baseball, Gyorko was named to the All-Conference team all four years of his high school career.
 He was also named to the All-State team three times.
 Gyorko also played American Legion baseball for four years.
 He led his American Legion teams to state championships in 2004 and 2007.

 Gyorko played quarterback and wide receiver for the football team, and shooting guard and point guard for the basketball team.
 In basketball, Gyorko was named All-Conference as a sophomore.
 University won the conference championship in Gyorko's junior year, as he averaged 17.4 points per game (PPG), second best in the conference.
 He was named his conference's Player of the Year and to the All-State second team.
 In his senior year, he averaged 18.2 PPG and was named to the All-State first team.